R077A6r1an/linux/README.md

 # License

 Just use this source code unter the terms of the Linux licenses, as known.
 The additional extensions are also under GPL.

+# Linux kernel compilation dependencies

+Maybe there are a few developers wondering why the kernel searches for headers like `gelf.h` or `openssl/opensslv.h`.
+For this you must install on Linux the packages `libelf-dev` and `libssl-dev` or similar on you linux distro.
+Then all these compilation errors disapear.